2018 WV1: Orbit

-As an Apollo asteroid with an orbital period slightly larger than that of the Earth, its orbit is very similar to that of the Earth, indicating that the object is a piece of lunar ejecta, a fragment of the Moon that was ejected into space when a larger asteroid hit the Moon a long time ago.
+As an Apollo asteroid with an orbital period slightly larger than that of the Earth, its orbit is very similar to that of the Earth, indicating that the object could potentially be a piece of lunar ejecta, a fragment of the Moon that was ejected into space when a larger asteroid hit the Moon a long time ago.

 2018 flyby

 On 2 December 2018, the asteroid passed about 33000 km from Earth, traveling 5.2 km/s relative to Earth and briefly reaching apparent magnitude 17.
 This was the third-closest approach by an asteroid in 2018, and the 70th asteroid of the year that passed within 1 lunar distance of Earth.
 Its absolute magnitude of 30.1 indicates a diameter between 2.5 and 5.6 metres.